Prettin: History

 After much of the monastery was burnt down in a fire in 1533, it was dissolved and its property put in a lordly domain's charge.
 For Elector August I of Saxony, this was a welcome opportunity to satisfy his wife's request and build a Renaissance palace on the former monastery lands between 1574 and 1582.
 She did not get to enjoy it for very long, though, dying of the plague only three years later in 1585.
 After a period of decay, the palace blossomed once again under Electress Hedwig, who built the "Hedwigsburg", and who had been granted the palace as her "widow's seat" (Witwensitz) after her husband Christian II, Elector of Saxony died in 1611, whereupon she also found herself running the Ämter of Annaburg, Schweinitz (with Prettin and Lichtenburg), Seyda and Schlieben, even having a small army at her disposal.
 During the Thirty Years' War in 1637, the former Danish princess managed to convince the Swedish commander in the region to spare the small town the usual destruction being wrought throughout the countryside by Swedish troops.
 Three years after Hedwig's death, however, Prettin was sacked by the Swedes.
 Later, Elector's widow Wilhelmine Ernestine and her sister Anna Sophie of Denmark (August II the Strong's mother, who raised her offspring here) moved into the Lichtenburg, which ceased once and for all to be a widow's seat upon the former's death in 1717.

 Back in the 16th century, there were not 800 inhabitants in Prettin.
 After a short time being part of the newly minted Kingdom of Saxony, this town on the Elbe had to be ceded to Prussia, thanks to Napoleon (1807).
 Even today, the Lichtenburg with its palace church from 1581 is an imposing Renaissance creation that was at first a widow's seat until 1811 when the empty ruins were turned into a prison, later, from 1933 to 1939 into a Nazi concentration camp, and later still, after the women were transferred to Ravensbrück concentration camp, into a Waffen-SS materiel office.

+From 1815 to 1944, Prettin was part of the Prussian Province of Saxony and from 1944 to 1945 of the Province of Halle-Merseburg.

+After World War II, Prettin was incorporated into the Province (since 1947, State) of Saxony-Anhalt from 1945 to 1952 and the Bezirk Cottbus of East Germany from 1952 to 1990.
 During East German times, the Schladitz detergent factory was located there.
+Since 1990, Prettin has been part of Saxony-Anhalt, since 2011 as a part of Annaburg.